visigoth/lobster/docs/api/v3spa-lobster.md

 All endpoints return a `Result` JSON response, with the `result` field containing an object of the type described in 'Result Type'.

-# V3SPA 2.0 Proposed API Endpoints
+# V3SPA 2.0 API Endpoints

 Path                                  Method    Description
 ----                                  ------    -----------